|

 Several years ago, I went on a camping trip

-with my brother Phil, who recalled a fond memory of a remote valley in the Mojave
+with my brother Phil, who recalled a fond memory of a remote valley in

 Desert of southeastern California.